Oregon’s only year-round school for children, teens, and young adults with Autism and related learning differences.

 Q: What grades do you offer at Victory Academy?

 A: Victory offers a variety of skill-based classrooms, rather than classrooms based solely on a grade or age group.
+Students are placed in classrooms based on age and learning profile.
+We offer all levels, including Elementary, Middle and High.
 However, students must be six years old by September 1st of the enrollment year in order to attend Victory Academy.
-There are no exceptions to this age “rule”, as Victory staff has found that younger students have a more challenging time with the routines and expectations of a 7.5 hour school day.

 Q: Does Victory Academy ever accept students mid-year or in the summer?